 This is a multidisciplinary course that covers fundamentals of designing solutions for health challenges faced by disadvantaged populations.
-It introduces tools for identifying humanitarian and/or development needs and designing practical, scalable and sustainable solutions and interventions.
+It introduces tools for identifying humanitarian and/or development needs and designing practical, scalable, and sustainable solutions and interventions.
 The course is offered to students from all majors.
 Students will be exposed to health and health system challenges in addition to design fundamentals including participatory needs assessment, formal multidisciplinary design processes, and relevant technologies and tools with real world applications and case studies.
-Open to students in advanced standing (second and third year for 3 years program and third and fourth year for 4 years program).
+Open to students in advanced standing (second and third year for three years program and third and fourth year for four years program).

-HEHI 202 A/B Capstone: Humanitarian Engineering and Public Health Innovations Capstone 3 cr.
+HEHI 202 A/B Humanitarian Engineering and Public Health Innovations Capstone 3 cr.

-The capstone project course is an interdisciplinary service learning design course focused on development and humanitarian engineering solutions for health challenges.
+The capstone project course is an interdisciplinary service-learning design course focused on development and humanitarian engineering solutions for health challenges.
 In the capstone, students apply all tools learned in HEHI 201.
 Students work in multidisciplinary teams with disadvantaged communities, under joint supervision of at least two mentors from MSFEA, FHS, and other faculties.
-The capstone is divided into two sub-courses, HEHI 202A (1cr.) and HEHI 202B (2cr.), and must be registered in 2 consecutive semesters.
+The capstone is divided into two sub-courses, HEHI 202A (1cr.) and HEHI 202B (2cr.), and must be registered in two consecutive terms.
 HEHI 202A has as a prerequisite: HEHI 201.
-HEHI 202B has as a pre-requisite: HEHI 202A.
+HEHI 202B has as a prerequisite: HEHI 202A.

-Upon prior approval of the students' advisor and the coordinators of the Humanitarian Engineering Initiative, students who are required, as part of their degree requirement, to complete a capstone or final year project, can count that experience towards fulfilling the capstone requirement for the minor.
+Upon prior approval of the students' adviser and the coordinators of the humanitarian engineering initiative, students who are required, as part of their degree requirement, to complete a capstone or final year project, can count that experience towards fulfilling the capstone requirement for the minor.

-To graduate with the minor, a student must attain a cumulative GPA of 2.3 or more in courses taken to satisfy its requirements.
+To graduate with the minor, students must attain a minor GPA of 2.3 or more to satisfy its requirements.